princedanieljohn39/princedanieljohn39/README.md

-- 👋 Hello there, I’m @princedanieljohn39
+- 👋 Hello there, I’m @princedanieljohn39 I go by codeninja
 - 👀 I’m interested in Frontend development, Web and Mobile
-- 🌱 I’m currently learning Tailwind css
+- 🌱 I’m currently learning Tailwind css and Javascript
 - 💞️ I’m looking to collaborate on Web3 Frontend projects
 - 📫 How to reach me princedanieljohn39@gmail.com